namm0407/object-detection/README.md

 # object-detection
-This project is made with Grounding DINO and CLIP-ViT-L-336px.
+This project is made with Grounding DINO